-Code Cause Rectification DevSpec State in CMD 48 Text mes- sage F013 no measured Sensor does not detect an echo during operation Check for correct mounting and/or parameter adjustment Bit 0 of Byte 0 5 value avail- able Process component or probe contaminated or defective Clean or exchange process component or probe F017 Adjustment span too small Adjustment not within speci- fication Change adjustment according to the limit values (difference between min. and max. ≥ 10 mm) Bit 1 of Byte 0 5 F025 Index markers are not continuously rising, for example Check values of the lineariza- Bit 2 of Byte 0 5 Error in the linearization table illogical value pairs Delete/create a new lineariza- tion table F036 Failed or interrupted software Repeat software update Bit 3 of Byte 0 5 No operable update Check electronics version software Exchanging the electronics Send instrument for repair F040 Hardware defect Exchanging the electronics Bit 4 of Byte 0 5 Error in the electronics Send instrument for repair F041 Probe mechanically defective Check probe and exchange, if Bit 13 of Byte 0 5 Probe loss necessary F080 General software error Disconnect operating voltage Bit 5 of Byte 0 5 General soft- ware error briefly F105 The instrument is still in the switch-on phase, the meas- Wait for the end of the switch- on phase Bit 6 of Byte 0 5 Measured value is deter- mined ured value could not yet be determined Duration depending on the version and parameter adjustment max.
-5 minutes F113 EMC interference Remove EMC influences Bit 12 of Byte 0 5 Communica- tion error Transmission error during external communication with four-wire power supply unit Exchange four-wire power supply unit or electronics
+Code Cause Rectification DevSpec State in CMD 48 Text mes- sage F013 no measured Sensor does not detect an echo during operation Check for correct mounting and/or parameter adjustment Bit 0 of Byte 0 5 value avail- able Process component or probe contaminated or defective Clean or exchange process component or probe F017 Adjustment span too small Adjustment not within speci- fication Change adjustment according to the limit values (difference between min. and max. ≥ 10 mm) Bit 1 of Byte 0 5 F025 Error in the linearization table Index markers are not con- tinuously rising, for example illogical value pairs Check values of the lineariza- tion table Delete/create a new lineariza- tion table Bit 2 of Byte 0 5 F036 No operable software Failed or interrupted software update Repeat software update Check electronics version Exchanging the electronics Send instrument for repair Bit 3 of Byte 0 5 F040 Error in the electronics Hardware defect Exchanging the electronics Send instrument for repair Bit 4 of Byte 0 5 F041 Probe loss Probe mechanically defective Check probe and exchange, if necessary Bit 13 of Byte 0 5 F080 General soft- ware error General software error Disconnect operating voltage briefly Bit 5 of Byte 0 5 F105 Measured value is deter- mined The instrument is still in the switch-on phase, the measured value could not yet be determined Wait for the end of the switch- on phase Duration depending on the ver- sion and parameter adjustment max.
+5 min.
+Bit 6 of Byte 0 5 F113 Communica- tion error EMC interference Transmission error during external communication with four-wire power supply unit Remove EMC influences Exchange four-wire power sup- ply unit or electronics Bit 12 of Byte 0 5

-Code Cause Rectification DevSpec State in CMD 48 Text mes- sage F260 Error in the calibration carried out in the factory Exchanging the electronics Bit 8 of Byte 0 5 Error in the calibration Error in the EEPROM Send instrument for repair F261 Error during setup Carry out a reset Bit 9 of Byte 0 5 Error in the Error when carrying out a reset Repeat setup instrument settings False signal suppression faulty F264 Error during setup Check for correct mounting and/or parameter adjustment Bit 10 of Byte 0 5 Installation/ Setup error Check probe length F265 Concer no longer carries out a 1 0 Bit 11 of Byte 0 5 Sensor no longer carries out a measurement Carry out a reset Bit 11 of Byte 0 5 Measurement function dis- turbed Disconnect operating voltage briefly F267 Sensor cannot start Exchanging the electronics No communication possible No executable sensor soft-ware Send instrument for repair
+Code Cause Rectification DevSpec State in CMD 48 Text mes- sage F260 Error in the Error in the calibration carried out in the factory Exchanging the electronics Send instrument for repair Bit 8 of Byte 0 5 calibration Error in the EEPROM F261 Error during setup Carry out a reset Bit 9 of Byte 0 5 Error in the Error when carrying out a reset Repeat setup instrument settings False signal suppression faulty F264 Error during setup Check for correct mounting and/or parameter adjustment Bit 10 of Byte 0 5 Installation/ Setup error Check probe length F265 Sensor no longer carries out a Carry out a reset Bit 11 of Byte 0 5 Measurement function disturbed measurement Disconnect operating voltage briefly F267 Sensor cannot start Exchanging the electronics No communication possible No executable sensor soft-ware Send instrument for repair

 Tab.
-6: Error codes and text messages, information on causes as well as corrective measures (some specifications are only valid for four-wire instruments)
+7: Error codes and text messages, information on causes as well as corrective measures (some specifications are only valid for four-wire instruments)